 - Kim Saunders, DVM - Director and Professor of Comparative Medicine, Oregon Health & Science University

-- Norma Velazquez-Ulloa, Ph.D. - Assistant Professor of Biology
+- Norma Velazquez-Ulloa, Ph.D. - Associate Professor of Biology

-- Tamily Weissman, Ph.D. - Associate Professor of Biology
+- Yueping Zhang, Ph.D. - Associate Professor of Psychology

-- Bruce Suttmeier, Ph.D. - Interim Dean of the College of Arts and Sciences
+- Bruce Suttmeier, Ph.D. - Dean of the College of Arts and Sciences

 Administered by Sponsored Research Office